Who We Are

 Aiyana Masla

-Aiyana (she/her/hers) is an interdisciplinary artist, certified sex educator, curriculum writer, trainer, teacher, published poet, and picture book author / illustrator who previously served as the first Social Emotional Learning and Wellness Teacher at the Brooklyn Waldorf School, where she worked with students at all grade levels.
-Aiyana is a co-author and illustrator of the Liberatory Education Tool’s (LET’s) original curriculum, Teach Affirm Learn Know (T.A.L.K.)
+Aiyana (she/her) is an interdisciplinary artist, curriculum writer, facilitator, teacher, published poet, storyteller, certified sexual health educator, and picture book author / illustrator who previously served as the first Social Emotional Learning and Wellness Teacher at the Brooklyn Waldorf School, where she worked with students at all grade levels.
+An Alma Partners associate since 2020, Aiyana is co-author and illustrator of the Liberatory Education Tool’s (LET’s) original curriculum, Teach Affirm Learn Know (T.A.L.K.)
 Gender, Consent and Sexuality for elementary school.
-LET’s work is founded in content that is LGTBQIA++ affirming, age-appropriate, inclusive, creative, antiracist, and body positive.
+LET’s work is founded in content that is LGTBQIA++ affirming, age-appropriate, inclusive, creative, anti-bias, and body positive.

 Aiyana's family is a part of the Jewish diaspora.
-She currently lives with her soon-to-be-wife on N’dakina (Abenaki) / Pennacook / Wabanaki unceded territory in Vermont.
+She currently lives with her soon-to-be-wife on N’dakina (Abenaki) / Pennacook / Wabanaki unceded territory, in Southern Vermont.
 She loves to laugh, play dress up, sing, and garden.

 Specialties:

--Diversity, Equity, Inclusion, and Justice (including anti-bias, anti-racist curriculum development and DEIJ Audit Support)
+-Inclusion and Belonging (including anti-bias, anti-racist curriculum development and Organizational Audit Support)

 -Facilitation